arkency/posts/posts/2015-03-01-how-to-get-anything-done.md

 failure don't depend on one big thing.
 Your success or failure is compound of thousands (if not millions) of micro-failures and micro-successes.

-It doesn't matter what's your job is.
+It doesn't matter what your job is.
 Even if you are working at your dream company (what is it nowdays?
 Tesla, Apple, Google, Airbnb ...?) your job will still consist of some amount of _repetitive tasks_.
 Can you learn to love it?
 Could it be **enjoyable** like in [games](http://en.wikipedia.org/wiki/Grinding_%28video_gaming%29) ?